brucecui97/habitat_interface/README.md

     ![episode_spec_data](images/episode_spec_data.png)

-2. Add a simple script to convert habitat's top down map to ROS compatible map with Rviz so ground truth map exists when doing ROS navigation
+2. Add a simple script to convert habitat generated top down maps to ROS/Rviz compatible maps so that ground truth map can be displayed when doing ROS navigation
-3. Add additional high resolution rgb sensors to the agent pointing in different directions
+3. Configure additional high resolution rgb cameras (pointing in different directions) on the agent
 4. Improve multithreading implementation of hab_ros_interface.py to optimize for performance
 5. Add unit tests and ROS node tests